rwbrown72/rwbrown72.github.io/_posts/2015-08-10-first-blog-post.markdown

 This is my first post using github's pages and Jekyll!

-I'm loving the workflow throug github.
+I'm loving the workflow through github.